kean/articles/2021-06-02-lazy-image.markdown

 My initial approach to SwiftUI in Nuke was to provide a view model (`ObservableObject`) that you could integrate into your views – [`FetchImage`](/post/introducing-fetch-image).
 The reasoning was that creating views in SwiftUI is easy: you can start with a simple example and customize it precisely the way you want.
 With [Nuke 10](https://github.com/kean/Nuke/releases/tag/10.0.0), FetchImage is part of the main library.
 But this approach is good only up to a point.

 Firstly, there are just not that many customization options you might want, so it’s a good idea to provide a solution that works for most people.
-Secondly, I wanted it as versatile as it could.
-Adding [Gifu](https://github.com/kaishin/Gifu) integration that requires UIKit, supporting progressing rendering, playing video – putting all these things together can be a daunting task.
+Secondly, I wanted it to be versatile.
+Adding [Gifu](https://github.com/kaishin/Gifu) integration, supporting progressing rendering, playing video – putting all these things together can be a daunting task.
 And this is the problem I wanted to tackle with NukeUI.

 ## Naming